-- A. Job Search and Intensive Employment Services - Job search services consist of job search guidance, workshops, job leads and monitoring conducted by contracted vendors or State staff.
-Intensive employment services are delivered in partnership with the Department of Labor and Training or other vendors as needed.
+A. Job Search and Intensive Employment Services

+- 1. Job search services consist of job search guidance, workshops, job leads and monitoring conducted by contract or State staff.
+Intensive employment services are delivered in partnership with the Department of Labor and Training as needed.
 Consisting primarily of job search, intensive employment services may include educational and vocational assessment and testing, guidance on employer expectations, resume writing, development of interviewing skills, job retention and career counseling, job development and related activities. - 2.
-Individuals in job search or intensive employment services may devote their efforts for their required and scheduled hours in identifying and pursuing employment opportunities.
-Job search and intensive employment services are limited for Work Participation Rate to four (4) consecutive weeks.
-Individuals are required to accept employment offers for which they are qualified and which provide greater income to support their family.
-Part-time employment is also approvable as part of an employment plan in combination with at least one (1) other approvable activity.
+Individuals in job search or intensive employment services are required to devote their full efforts for their required and scheduled hours in identifying and pursuing employment opportunities.
+Job search and intensive employment services are limited to four (4) consecutive weeks.
+Individuals are required to accept employment offers for which they are qualified and which provide greater income to the family than public assistance.
+Part-time employment is also approvable as part of an employment plan in combination with at least one other approvable activity.